 Professors teaching in Culture, Politics and Society are drawn from over ten departments at CEU, ranging from CEU’s top-ranking programs in History, Sociology, International Relations, and Legal Studies, to multidisciplinary programs such as Gender Studies, Visual Studies, and Environmental Studies.
 Culture, Politics and Society program professors are innovative thinkers with wide-ranging interests.
 We take pride in accentuating the porous boundaries between types of knowledge and real-life experience.
 Your teachers will be exceptional scholars like anthropologist Claudio Sopranzetti, who has published an award-winning academic book on his research on Thai politics, along with an experimental anthropological graphic novel drawing from the same research; Professor Michael Ignatieff who brings into the classroom his experience as the leader of the opposition in Canada and his fight for academic freedom as rector of CEU; International Relations Professor Xymena Kurowska who weaves the study of myth and fable into her analysis of international power; and award-winning documentary filmmaker Jeremy Braverman whose extensive experience in film production informs his pedagogical practice.

 In the first year, you’ll take specially designed courses that introduce you to the themes of culture, politics, and society, for a strong and wide-ranging foundation.
-The spring terms of the first three years are dedicated to experiential learning opportunities.
+The spring terms of the first two years are dedicated to experiential learning opportunities.
 That means exploring the world outside the classroom.
 From the second year onwards, you’ll have increasing freedom to choose your courses.
 In the third year, you’ll specialize more, and perhaps take the opportunity to study abroad.
 In the fourth year, you’ll pursue your disciplinary major, and research and produce a capstone project.
 Here’s how it works:

 - structure of the academic year: 3 terms - fall, winter, and spring